 The "My Windows Apps" submenu

-The first time you run a QAP version supporting Windows Apps with Windows 10, QAP creates automatically a new sub menu named My Widows Apps at the bottom of your main menu.
+The first time you run QAP with Windows 10, QAP creates automatically a new sub menu named My Widows Apps at the bottom of your main menu.
 This menu contains a sample of the most common Windows Apps normally installed with Windows 10.
 You can edit, move or remove this menu as for other submenus.

 Adding a Windows App to your menu

 Click the Add button and select the favorite type Windows Apps.
 In the Basic Settings tab, see the dropdown list of Windows Apps installed on your system.
-This list is loaded when you launched QAP.
-If you just downloaded an app from the Windows Store, click the Refresh button to add it to the list (to have the list refreshed each time QAP is launched, enable this options in Options, Launch Advanced Options).
+You can click the Refresh button to add the freshly installed Windows Apps to the list (to have the list refreshed each time QAP is launched, enable this options in Options, Launch Advanced Options).